Stone pseudovarieties: Introduction

+Our aim with this paper is to develop a general study of Stone topological algebras that may eventually lead to applications to more general classes of languages.
 We extend the notion of pseudovariety of finite algebras to Stone topological algebras, namely by considering classes \Cl S of Stone topological algebras that are closed under taking Stone quotients, closed subalgebras, and finite direct products.
 Such classes have associated relatively free topological algebras which play a central role in this paper.
-A key lemma in the generalization from the finite context is that a clopen subset of a residually \Cl S Stone topological algebra may be recognized by a continuous homomorphism onto a member of~\Cl S.

-Relatively free profinite monoids where a given signature is taken as part of the generators may be naturally endowed with a structure of topological algebra.
-If a topological space $X$ is also part of the generators, then the whole term algebra on~$X$ has a natural representation by a subalgebra generated by the image of~$X$ provided the relatively free profinite monoid satisfies no nontrivial identities.
-The closure of that subalgebra is a relatively free Stone topological algebra with respect to a certain pseudovariety of finite algebras.
-If the signature has some symbol of arity at least two, then the corresponding pseudovariety of finite algebras is proper.
-Otherwise, we get the pseudovariety of all finite algebras.

-In the unary case, we also provide an explicit construction of the absolutely free Stone topological algebra, namely the \v Cech-Stone compactification of the corresponding term algebra.